Skip to main content

 Also known as: looking strike rate, taken-strike percentage

-Called strike rate is the percentage of pitches in the strike zone that a hitter takes for a strike rather than swinging at — the mirror image of chase rate, measuring missed opportunity rather than bad swings.
+Called strike rate is the percentage of pitches in the strike zone that a hitter takes for a strike rather than swinging at.
+This means the mirror image of chase rate, measuring missed opportunity rather than bad swings.

-Called strike rate has to be read alongside chase rate to get an accurate picture of a hitter's decision-making, because the two metrics can offset each other in ways that look fine in aggregate but reveal a real problem underneath — a hitter who takes too many hittable strikes and also chases too many pitches out of the zone has a pitch-recognition problem generally, not two separate unrelated issues.
+Called strike rate has to be read alongside chase rate to get an accurate picture of a hitter's decision-making.
+This is.
+This is because the two metrics can offset each other in ways that look fine in aggregate but reveal a real problem underneath.
+This means a hitter who takes too many hittable strikes and also chases too many pitches out of the zone has a pitch-recognition problem generally, not two separate unrelated issues.

 Called strike rate rises naturally in early counts, where taking a first-pitch strike carries little cost, and should fall as the count becomes more urgent.
 A called strike rate that stays elevated even in two-strike counts is a much bigger red flag than one that is high only early in counts, since it suggests the hitter isn't recognizing hittable pitches even under maximum pressure to protect the zone.

-Broken down by count, his called strike rate stayed high even with two strikes — a sign he wasn't recognizing hittable pitches, not just being selective early.
+Broken down by count, his called strike rate stayed high even with two strikes.
+This means a sign he wasn't recognizing hittable pitches, not just being selective early.

 Why it matters